Sumatran tiger walking through foliage at Edinburgh Zoo.

 Get your booking confirmed instantly

-Visit one of Scotland’s top wildlife attractions, home to 2,500 animals including big cats, primates, birds, reptiles, and rare mammals.
+One of Scotland’s top wildlife attractions is The Edinburgh Zoo, home to 2,500 animals including big cats, primates, birds, reptiles, and rare mammals.

-Observe elusive species like Asiatic lions, sloth bears and pygmy hippos in custom-built habitats created to match their native ecosystems and behaviours.
+Custom-built habitats at the zoo allow visitors to observe elusive species such as Asiatic lions, sloth bears, and pygmy hippos in environments that mirror their native ecosystems and behaviours.

-Take part in special events including keeper talks, family trails, and hands-on exhibits tied to international days like Conservation Day.
+The Edinburgh Zoo hosts special events like keeper talks, family trails, and hands-on exhibits aligned with international days including Conservation Day.

-Join ongoing efforts to protect wildlife as the zoo works to recover 50 endangered or critically threatened species worldwide.
+As part of its mission, the zoo collaborates on global efforts to protect wildlife by focusing on recovering 50 endangered or critically threatened species worldwide.

 Standard entry tickets to Edinburgh Zoo